New tools and technologies bring with them a minefield of jargon that can feel near impossible to navigate – text mining is no exception!

 For people teams, text mining can help identify the real drivers of workforce satisfaction, by segmenting and analyzing employee survey responses.

-What types of text analytics software are there?
+What types of text Mining tools are there?

 There are two big-hitters when it comes to text analysis tools: bolt-on text analytics and standalone text analytics.